bobdenotter/many-eyes-of-making/Session recap/My Beloved Monster and Me.md

 They ask him if they found what he was looking for, which Saan confirms, thanking them sincerely.
 He starts writing them a check, promising they can cash that in at a bank at a later time.
 As they check in with each other, Bonzo asks what that down there was.
 None of them really know much about what those creatures were, nor what their interest in that ship was, though Saan seems to know more.

 Bonzo and Beck do know of rumors they’ve heard of purple skinned tentacle creatures, but know nothing much outside of that.
-Saan at first pretends he doesn’t know much more, ignoring Bonzo’s question about it and simply handing the check to Beck, saying it’s about 10 thousand gold.
+Saan at first pretends he doesn’t know much more, ignoring Bonzo’s question about it and simply handing the check to Beck, saying it’s about ten thousand gold.
 Bonzo urges him to answer his question, repeating it and Saan soon relents, sharing the truth.

 “I shouldn’t, but … all of you risked your lives and … well, screw it.”
-He goes on to explain he used to own a bunch of mines in the Greywall Mountains.
+He goes on to explain he used to own a bunch of mines in the [[Greywall Mountains]].
 One of them contained a strange place.
 “I’ve been there myself; my prospectors told me I should really see it with my own eyes.
 It was some strange altar down in the mine.”
 Carved ruins, it seemed very old and they had no idea what it was.

 “When we were inspecting it we were confronted by a group of orcs.
 They told me it was a gateway, something that we should keep shut at all times, because creatures like those below are behind it.”
 He goes on to say that they gave him a key to keep safe and he thinks maybe that’s what these creatures were after.
 Beck asks if the statue is the key, which Saan confirms.

 They continue discussing this for a moment, none of them sure where these creatures came from.
 Saan seems to genuinely not know how they found the ship or how they knew what was being transported on it.
 He adds that this is why he didn’t deposit his things into a bank; he’s been to the Mror Holds and has seen people fight these creatures, it was the main reason he wanted to use his own transportation.
 “I don’t trust anyone, I’m very paranoid like that.”

 Bonzo points out that in this case, that seems justified, before thanking Saan for the sizable reward he just gave them.
-They discuss where to go next, soon setting course to Adder Port where they promised to drop off Saan.
+They discuss where to go next, soon setting course to [[Adder Port]] where they promised to drop off Saan.
 He says that from there, he will make his way to King Sebastis’ court, claim his land and start his new adventure in Q’barra.

 On their way to Adder Port, Saan packs up his things and writes Beck a note, handing it to him.
 “I have some good friends in Sharn, the Laisha family.
 They are, like me, well off, and ..”
 He goes on to describe them, but Beck recognises the name.
 They were weapons manufacturors for the previous crown and worked together with House Cannith a lot in the past.
-They’ve since moved away from that to make other stuff.
-“Ervalt Laisha is the patriarch of the house, he’s an honorably man.
+They’ve since moved away from that to make other stuff. “[[Ervalt Laisha]] is the patriarch of the house, he’s an honorably man.
 He can definitely get you work in the city if you need it, and has some pull with the council of the city.”

 Beck also knows that the Laisha family are not necessarily on good terms with the Canniths anymore, though they are still cordial towards them.